 Introduction 1 Part 1: What is the "Right to Information"? .
-3 Part 2: How can the Right to Information Act help me?
-4 Part 3: From whom can I get information?
+3 Part 2: How can the Right to Information Act help me? .
+4 Part 3: Who can I get information from?
 What bodies are covered?
 Who do I approach within the body holding the information? .
 6 Part 4: What information can I get?
 What information is accessible?
-Is there any information which is not accessible?
+Is there any information which is not accessible? .
 9 Part 5: What information must be proactively published?
-Information that promotes participation and oversight Information that promotes accountable decision-making 13 Part 6: How do I request information?
-Step 1: Identify the public authority which holds the information Step 2: Identify who to submit your application to within the public authority ?
-Step 3: Draft a clearly focused application Step 4: Submit your application Step 5: Wait for a decision Flow Chart 1: Application Process. .
-16 17 17 .
-18 .21 Part 7: How is a decision made on my application?
+Information that promotes participation and oversight.
+Information that promotes accountable decision-making.
+13 Part 6: How do I request information?
+Step 1: Identify the public authority which holds the information.
+Step 2: Identify to whom to submit your application within the public authority?
+Step 3: Draft a clearly focused application.
+Step 4: Submit your application.
+Step 5: Wait for a decision.
+Flow Chart 1: Application Process. .
+16 .
+17 17 .
+18 .
+21 Part 7: How is a decision made on my application?
 What if the PIO approves my application?
-What if the PIO rejects my application?
+What if the PIO rejects my application? .
 24 Part 8: What if I do not get the information I requested?
-Option 1 - Make an appeal First appeal to the Appellate Authority Second appeal to the Information Commission Option 2 - Make a complaint Option 3 - Appeal to the courts Flow Chart 2: Appeal Process. .
+Option 1 - Make an appeal First appeal to the Appellate Authority Second appeal to the Information Commission Option 2 - Make a complaint Option 3 - Appeal to the courts Flow Chart 2: Appeal & Complaint Process .
 29 .
 29 .
 31 .
-35 37 Part 9: How can I help promote the Right to Information? .
-39 Annexures Annex 1: Right to Information Act 2005 Annex 2: Fee Rules - Comparative Table Annex 3: Appeal Rules Annex 4: Information Commissions - Contact details Annex 5: Resources and links .
-76 .
-89 .
-90
+35 Part 9: How can I help promote the Right to Information? .
+39 Annexures Annex 1: Right to Information Act 2005 .
+78 .
+82 .
+98 .
+99 Annex 6: Resources and links 103

-The Right to Information -Giving power back to the people!
+The Right to Information - Giving power back to the people!

-Ensuring free education for children in Gujarat1
+Ensuring free education for children in Gujarat